PranavBhosale20/ATM-System-Java/README.md

 A **console-based ATM Transaction System** developed using **Java, JDBC, and MySQL**.
 This project simulates core banking operations such as deposits, withdrawals, balance inquiry, and transaction tracking.

+## 💡 Project Overview
+This project simulates a real-world ATM system where users can securely log in, perform transactions such as deposits and withdrawals, and track transaction history.
+An admin panel is also provided to monitor accounts and transactions.
 ---

 ## 🚀 Features